Zirconyl chloride

-Zirconyl chloride is the inorganic compound with the formula of [Zr4(OH)8(H2O)16]Cl8(H2O)12, more commonly written ZrOCl2·8H2O, and referred to as zirconyl chloride octahydrate.
+Zirconyl chloride is the inorganic compound with the formula of [Zr4(OH)8(H2O)16]Cl8·12H2O, more commonly written ZrOCl2·8H2O, and referred to as zirconyl chloride octahydrate.
 It is a white solid and is the most common water-soluble derivative of zirconium.
+The salt is produced by hydrolysis of zirconium tetrachloride or treating zirconium oxide with hydrochloric acid.
 A compound with the formula ZrOCl2 has not been characterized.

-Production and structure
+Structure

-The salt is produced by hydrolysis of zirconium tetrachloride or treating zirconium oxide with hydrochloric acid.
-It adopts a tetrameric structure, consisting of the cation [Zr4(OH)8]8+. features four pairs of hydroxide bridging ligands linking four Zr4+ centers.
+It adopts a tetrameric structure, consisting of the cation [Zr4(OH)8(H2O)16]8+. features four pairs of hydroxide bridging ligands linking four Zr4+ centers.
 The chloride anions are not ligands, consistent with the high oxophilicity of Zr(IV).
 The salt crystallizes as tetragonal crystals.